 Many consider the concept of sin to be passé.
 If one defines sin as violating the moral rules of God, those who do not believe in God are quite logical in considering sin to be passé.
 Such people, often referred to as moral relativists, hold that thoughts and actions are not “good” or “bad” in an absolute sense but rather “useful” or “useless” depending upon the situation.
 Alternatively, “bad” or “good” may be defined by how something affects the greater society.
 Lying to cover up embezzlement may be “bad” but lying to avoid hurting feelings may be “good”.

 It is easy to discuss morality and to believe that there is no absolute moral right or wrong in the abstract and universal, but much harder to do so in the particular and individual.
 A man’s view of morality between himself and someone else often differs from his view of morality between those he doesn’t know and doesn’t care about.
-The most vehement opponent of moral absolutes will become absolutely infuriated if someone steals his car or burns his books.
+The most vehement opponent of moral absolutes will burn with rage if someone steals his car or beats his child.
 The most hardened feminist critic of Biblical teachings on sexual morality will lash back in anger and despair if her lover has an affair against her.
-Righteous indignation is not unique to those who believe that righteousness exists; and sanctimony is not native to those who those wish to be sanctified.
+Righteous indignation is not unique to those who believe in righteousness; and sanctimony is not native to those who those wish to be sanctified.

 God is not only the victim; He is also the Judge and King.
 If God is the ultimate judge in every sin, then only God can truly and completely forgive.
 We cannot forgive ourselves and escape punishment any more than a condemned murderer can forgive himself and walk free out of the courtroom.
 Neither can other people forgive us and free us from punishment.
 In court even the victim cannot pardon the offender; only the State can.
 Therefore, those who choose not to believe in God cannot find true forgiveness for their sins.